XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

         12481 + ((byte1 - 241) * 65536) + (byte2 * 256) + byte3

-- A variable-length field cannot contain more than 918744 bytes of data.
+- A length-prefixed field cannot contain more than 918744 bytes of data.

 When decoding, you can tell from the value of the first length byte whether there are 0, 1, or 2 additional length bytes: